What to Expect

-We believe worship to God as the church is one of the most special privileges we have and a time to encourage and bless one another.
-We believe worship is an important time to honor God, and every element of our time together tries to reflect.
-Here is what we try to do (and a little bit of "why" we worship this way):
+We believe worship to God as the church is one of the most special privileges we have and it is a time to encourage and bless one another.
+We believe worship is an important time to both honor God and teach one another, and every element of our time together tries to reflect.
+Here is what we try to do (and a little bit of why we worship this way):

 We are led in the public reading of scripture (the Bible).

 "Until I come, devote yourself to the public reading of scripture..."

 This helps us better know God's word, and reminds us the value of understanding the Bible.

 "All scripture is God-breathed and is useful for teaching, rebuking, correcting, and training in righteousness, so that the servant of God may be thoroughly equipped for every good work."